Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 Are California Poppies Poisonous?

-Most Animals Really Don't WANT to Eat Your Flowers
+Most Animals Don't Want to Eat Your Flowers

 Calling All Ladybugs!